stevensommer/SmokeScreen/README.md

 # Required rclone Remotes

 ## Without Encryption ##
 Create a remote in rclone that points at the TOP LEVEL of your cloud storage provider (Do not enter a subfolder).
-Set the configuration option `$primaryremote` to the remote you created in rclone, and set the configuration option `$cloudsubdir` to a descriptive name.

-`$cloudsubdir` will be created at the top level of your cloud storage automatically when `update.cloud` is run the first time, and media will appear in subfolders beneath it.
+Now create another remote of type 'cache' that points at the first remote created.
+Set the configuration option `$primaryremote` to the `cache` remote you created in rclone, and set the configuration option `$cloudsubdir` to a descriptive name. `$cloudsubdir` will be created at the top level of your cloud storage automatically when `update.cloud` is run the first time, and media will appear in subfolders beneath it.
 When this remote is mounted, you will see a subfolder named `$cloudsubdir` at `$clouddir`.

-## With Encryption ##
-First create a remote in rclone that points at the TOP LEVEL of your cloud storage provider.
-Then create a second remote that is a `crypt` remote who's `remote` is the name of your unencrypted remote, followed by `:encrypted`.
-Follow the instructions to complete setting up the encrypted remote (entering passwords, etc).
-It is recommended to choose to encrypt filenames.
-Set the configuration option `$primaryremote` to the encrypted remote you created in rclone, and set the the configuration option `$cloudsubdir` to a descriptive name.

-The first time `update.cloud` is run, a folder named `encrypted` will be created at the top level of your cloud storage, and a sub-folder with the encrypted value of `$cloudsubdir` will be created and media will appear encrypted in subfolders beneath it when browsing it via the web.
-When this remote is mounted with rclone, you will see a decrypted subfolder named `$cloudsubdir` at `$clouddir`.

 # Cloud Storage Setup
 There is a checking script included that looks for a specific file on cloud storage.
 Set in the configuration as `$checkfilename`, when Cloud Storage is mounted you should see this file at `$mediadir/$checkfilename`.
 Use rclone to upload a file of this name to your cloud storage `$cloudsubdir` folder.
 Example: